psychemedia/WRC_sketches/doodles/eWRC_scraper.md

 ## All in One - Stage Times

-The stage Times pags is a single page for pretty much all the timing data we need...
+The Stage Times page is a single page for pretty much all the timing data we need...

 ```python
 url='https://www.ewrc-results.com/times/54762-corbeau-seats-rally-tendring-clacton-2019/'